wpintegrity/trademate/readme.txt

 = Contribute =
 This may have bugs and lack of many features.
 If you would like to submit any bug/enhancement/feature request, use this [link](https://github.com/wpintegrity/feedback/issues/new/choose).

-== Frequently Asked Questions ==

-**Q: Can I use TradeMate without WooCommerce?**
-A: As TradeMate extends WooCommerce features, you must need WooCommerce.

 == Installation ==

 This section describes how to install the plugin and get it working.